stefanobartoletti/bricks-docs/docs/theme/css/README.md

 You should read [PurgeCSS documentation](https://purgecss.com/) for more details about its use.

 ::: warning
 PurgeCSS is a powerful tool but it can be tricky if not used properly.
-If you experience problems caused by its use, you can effectively disable it by removing all its ignore rules from `style.scss` **except from `/* purgecss start ignore */` placed at the top of the file and `/* purgecss end ignore */` at its bottom**.
+If you experience problems caused by its use and you want to disable it, you can set `enable.purgecss` setting to `false` (it is located in `bricks.config.js`).
 :::

 ## Enqueues